threadstudios/turbonea/README.md

 # Turbonea!

-An example of an app utilising Drizzle and heavily leaning on Resolvers and Resolver fields.
+An example of an app utilising Drizzle and heavily leaning on Dataloader, Resolvers and ResolveFields

 To run: